 Our Director of Administration has implemented a checklist system that also keeps every department on task.
 There are tools and checklists in place to ensure processes get taken care of from beginning to end for every department and make sure nothing falls through the cracks.
 “An administrative assistant’s tasks have a domino effect on other departments, so being organized prevents a bottleneck from happening.
 Checklists allow better inner-office and inner-departmental communication.
 It allows the preverbal left hand to always know what the right hand is doing,” said Cindy Stenger, Director of Administration for Penn Station, Inc.

 It’s also crucial for assistants to be able to fluctuate on their prioritized lists as things change.
 They need to be able to change gears if something more important arises.
 However, this doesn’t mean putting out fires.
-There is a different between adjusting schedules and priorities versus simply running to the biggest problem or the person who screams the loudest.
+There is a difference between adjusting schedules and priorities versus simply running to the biggest problem or the person who screams the loudest.

-To this end, assistants should always be preparing and working ahead when they can so that when a due date comes up they aren’t scrambling, especially if something unexpected comes up that day.
+To this end, assistants should always be preparing and working ahead when they can so that when due date comes up they aren’t scrambling, especially if something unexpected comes up that day.
 A great assistant should not procrastinate.

-They need to be a gate keeper.
+They need to be a gatekeeper.

 Executives are constantly bombarded by people who want to sell them things or make connections, especially after attending an industry conference or speaking at an event.
-Your administrative assistant should be the intermediary between you and people who want your time.
+Your administrative assistant should be the intermediary between you and the people who want your time.
 They should know what is important to the organization and what your key tasks are any given week so they can intuitively filter through the people trying to contact you.